-In November 2011, the Company entered into the Second Amended and Restated Revolving Credit and Term Loan Agreement (the "Second Loan Agreement") with Comerica Bank (the "Bank"), the administrative agent and lead arranger.
-The Second Loan Agreement consists of a \$100 million five-year term loan, with annual principal amortization of 5%, 10%, 15%, 20% and 50%, and a \$200 million five-year revolving credit line.
+In November 2011, the Company entered into the Second Amended and Restated Revolving Credit and Term Loan Agreement ("Second Loan Agreement") with Comerica Bank (the "Bank"), the administrative agent and lead arranger.
+The Second Loan Agreement consists of a \$100.0 million five-year term loan, with annual principal amortization of 5%, 10%, 15%, 20% and 50%, and a \$200.0 million five-year revolving credit line.

-On February 15, 2013, the Company entered into the First Amendment to Credit Agreement and Amendment to Guaranty ("First Amendment to the Second Loan Agreement") with the Bank to, among other things: (1) amend the definition of adjusted EBITDA, effective as of December 31, 2012, to exclude extraordinary or non-recurring non-cash expenses of losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5 million for the life of the Second Loan Agreement; and (2) reduce the \$200 million five-year revolving credit line portion of the facility to \$100 million, effective as of February 15, 2013.
+On February 15, 2013, the Company entered into the First Amendment to Credit Agreement and Amendment to Guaranty ("First Amendment") with the Bank to, among other things: (1) amend the definition of EBITDA, effective as of December 31, 2012, to exclude extraordinary or non-recurring non-cash expenses or losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5.0 million for the life of the Second Loan Agreement; and (2) reduce the \$200.0 million five-year revolving credit line portion of the facility to \$100.0 million, effective as of February 15, 2013.
+On July 17, 2014, the Company entered into the Second Amendment to Credit Agreement ("Second Amendment") with the Bank to, among other things, amend the financial covenants and reduce the revolving loan facility from \$100.0 million to \$50.0 million, each effective as of June 30, 2014.